simple-json-schema/simple-json-schema/json-schema.md

 1. If the instance is not a JSON object, then the instance is rejected.

    The standard error for this case has an `instancePath` pointing to the instance.
-If the schem has a `properties` member, then the `schemaPath` of the error shall point to the `properties` member.
+If the schema has a `properties` member, then the `schemaPath` of the error shall point to the `properties` member.
 Otherwise, `schemaPath` shall point to the `optionalProperties` member.